Da Vinci - Documentation Templates and Rules

 Questionnaires, whether standard or adaptive, SHOULD also use logic that ensures that only 'relevant' questions and answer choices are displayed, based on what answers have already been provided/populated using elements such as enableWhen or enableWhenExpression.
 When using elements with a data type of 'Expression' within Questionnaires to control flow or rendering, all logic SHALL be written in CQL.
 However, there are many other properties and extensions that control the rendering and behavior of Questionnaires.The DTR Standard and Adaptive Questionnaires have identified the elements and extensions from the SDC Base, Advanced Rendering, Advanced Behavior and Expression-based Population profiles that must be supported in DTR.
 The descriptions Elements flagged as mustSupport SHALL be supported by DTR Apps and Full EHRs.

-The questionnaire designer should consider the possibility that access to some data MAY be restricted or prohibited and access restrictions MAY happen silently (e.g., indistinguishable absent data).
+The questionnaire designer SHOULD consider the possibility that access to some data may be restricted or prohibited and that access restrictions could happen silently (e.g., indistinguishable absent data).

 Provider Attestation